vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 <img src="images_mealie/picture_element_meal_tonight_other.png" alt="Result" width="400">

-You can set the `tap_action` when you click on the card you navigate to the Mealie integration.
+You can set the `tap_action`, when you click on the card you navigate to the Mealie integration.

 ```yaml
 {% raw %}